kristoferkrindges/kristoferkrindges/README.md

 - 🔭 Freelancer and Machine learning at Compass UOL
-- 🌱 I’m currently learning React, Node and Java
+- 🌱 I’m currently learning TypeScript, Lua and Java
 - 📫 How to reach me: kristoferkrindges@gmail.com

 " Imagination is more important than knowledge, Albert Einstein."